drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 your changes to the inlist did what they are supposed to.

 > [!TIP]
 > You don't have to run your model all the way to the TAMS.
-You can interupt it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.
+You can interrupt it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.

 If you got stuck and cannot get your inlist to run, you can find [a functional inlist with all the changes described above here](https://github.com/Mathijs-Vanrespaille/mesa-school-labs/blob/main/content/monday/lab1/completed_inlists/inlist_project1)